USMNT’s Pulisic reflects on big night; Lalas’ comments

 “Dortmund is the biggest thing he can reach!”
 Girwert laughed.
 “I love that he is very happy at Dortmund.
 He likes to play and doesn’t want to move.
 That makes us very sympathetic to him.
 We are very happy to have him.”

-After the game Dortmund’s coach Peter Bosz was very complimentary when ask by Pro Soccer Talk about his teenage talent.
+After the game Dortmund’s coach Peter Bosz was very complimentary when asked by Pro Soccer Talk about his teenage talent.

 “He is a huge talent and I still see room for progression.
 This is not the end of his journey,” Bosz said.
 “He has a lot of quality.
 He shows us in training and also showed it in the game.
 He is still 18.
 Big talent.”